 • it’s a full pack epic nectar- containing 17 amino acids

-• contains enough sweetness that will satisfy that craving sweet tooth! (plus, it
+• contains enough sweetness that will satisfy that craving sweet tooth! (plus, it doesn’t have that coconutty flavor)

 • high in vitamins & minerals